MiSTer-devel/MkDocs_MiSTer/docs/basics/faq.md

 A number of complex cores (like ao486) benefit from having the chip at cooler temperatures, since heat can affect the tight timings they require.
 A heatsink is recommended to avoid any possible glitches, but you won't damage your DE10-Nano if you choose not to use one.
 A fan is even better on top of that.

+## How do I change the wallpaper/background on the Menu core when I turn on my MiSTer?

+By default the background of the Menu core when you turn on the MiSTer displays a simulation of old TV static.
+You can change the background type to color bars, plain black background, and a wallpaper.
+The wallpaper option will check for `menu.jpg` or `menu.png` in the root of your MicroSD storage (or `/media/fat/` when the MiSTer is running).
+If you don't have either of these files there then it will look in the `./wallpapers` folder and randomly pick any `.png` or `.jpg` file inside each time the Menu core is loaded.
+Please note, EXIF metadata for rotation values will influence the orientation of the image.
+You can modify this value with online EXIF data editors available if you run into orientation issues.

 ## Can you take screenshots on the MiSTer?

 You can take screenshots on the MiSTer very easily.
 All you have to do is press ++win+prtsc++ on your keyboard and you will get an upscaled screenshot.
 For raw output from the core (which may be distorted or in a weird aspect ratio) prese ++shift+win+prtsc++.
 The screenshots are stored in `./screenshots` in a folder named after the core you took the screenshot in.